yirzhou/UVa/CF/README.md

 - 1327C (ridiculous problem - bounded by the `2nm` which implies that it is always possible; snake-like traversal)
 - 1395C (just do complete search given the low constraint `2^9`)
 - 1371D (think about how to evenly distribute the 1's across all rows and columns)
+- 1305C (the constraints are very tricky - if `n > m` then there must be duplicates, causing the final product to be zero)